rwu527/SpaceExpander/README.md

 ---

-MarkushClaim is a web-based platform that allows users to input molecular structures and automatically generate Markush claims.
+SpaceExpander is a web-based platform that allows users to input molecular structures and automatically generate Markush claims.
 It supports intelligent substructure analysis and systematic enumeration of chemical space for patent drafting and exploration.